 - Collecting the important data about the attacked corporation, that may be sold in the darknet in the future – credentials, interim financial/operational reports, balance sheets, etc.

 - Checking the used backup mechanisms to make specific changes in the ransomware mechanism to make the usage of the backup impossible.

 Several more words about the security corrupting after the injection.
 The first infected computer can be used to spread the malware through the whole computer network.
 If that PC has no antivirus software onboard, and has the administrator account, ransomware developers may easily get the passwords of the whole network using the hack tools.
 When such control is obtained, cybercriminals are able to disable the security tools on all other computers in the network, so they will not notify anyone about the malicious items onboard.

 Ways of ransomware penetration

 The mechanism of ransomware spreading through the network is quite clear, but what about its initial injection?
 As it was mentioned, corporation-targeted ransomware uses the same distribution methods as other ransomware families.
 There are two ways which are the most popular and were established not so long ago – email spamming and dubious applications.
 And while the second method may raise suspicion of system administrators, the email letters are usually considered as something legitimate.

 The human error plays the key role in such attacks.
-Someone who has the administrator user account gets a letter which looks like some internal documents of the company – invoices, consignment notes, approvals of operations or so.
+Someone who has the administrator user account gets a letter that looks like some internal documents of the company – invoices, consignment notes, approvals of operations or so.
 He or she will likely not ask anyone if this letter is really awaited, and just open it, injecting the ransomware.

 There is also another method, that needs no counterparty inside of the company.
 The network vulnerabilities, together with weak passwords can give the cyber burglars a chance to do everything they need without any accidental help from the inside of the company.
 Ransomware distributors may just scan your network for remote-desktop protocol, which is enormously vulnerable, and hack it using brute force.